DaedalicEntertainment/lua-coding-conventions/README.md

 # Lua Coding Conventions

-__This page is work-in-progress.
-Please do not start adhering to these guidelines yet, as they may change very shortly and frequently.__

 This document summarizes the high-level coding conventions for writing Lua code at Daedalic Entertainment.
 They are based on the de-facto Lua Style Guide:

 * http://lua-users.org/wiki/LuaStyleGuide